 Welcome to the Knowledge Hub

-This Knowledge Hub is a valuable resource tailored for decision-makers in West African countries, but may also be informative for other stakeholders involved in international carbon markets.
-It covers topics related to Article 6, the Paris Agreement, the Voluntary Carbon Market, and Climate Finance.
-For each topic, short information notes can be downloaded, providing essential context and key considerations, as well as practical materials such as checklists, step-by-step guides, case studies, and templates.
-Every section also includes links to selected additional resources that allow to explore the topic further.
+Our Knowledge Hub serves as a valuable resource for decision-makers in West Africa, though it is also informative for any stakeholders engaged in international carbon markets.
+It covers key topics related to Article 6, the Paris Agreement, the Voluntary Carbon Market, and Climate Finance.
+For each topic, users can download concise information notes that offer essential context, key considerations, and practical tools, including checklists, step-by-step guides, case studies, and templates.
+Additionally, each section features links to further resources for deeper exploration.

 What is Article 6 of the Paris Agreement?

-Article 6 of the Paris Agreement enables countries to voluntarily cooperate with the aim to implement and increase ambition of their Nationally Determined Contributions (NDCs) and contribute to sustainable development.
-Two of those approaches, Article 6.2 and Article 6.4, are market-based while the remaining one, Article 6.8, presents a non-market based approach.
-The rules for operationalisation were adopted at COP26 in Glasgow in 2021 and were further developed in subsequent COP meetings.
+Article 6 of the Paris Agreement enables voluntary cooperation among countries to enhance the implementation and ambition of their Nationally Determined Contributions (NDCs), while also contributing to sustainable development.
+It establishes three distinct approaches: Article 6.2 and Article 6.4 (PACM), which are market-based mechanisms while the remaining one, Article 6.8, presents a non-market-based approach.

-In the Article 6 Knowledge Hub page, you can learn more about strategic decisions involved when engaging in Article 6, understand processes and institutional needs and explore engagement opportunities to harness the benefit from carbon market activities.
+In the Article 6 Knowledge Hub page, you can learn more about strategic decisions involved when engaging in Article 6, gain insights into the essential institutional arrangements and operational procedures for effective implementation, and explore opportunities to assess and capitalise on the benefits of carbon market activities.

 Find out moreWhat is needed for national implementation?